 Deployments based on different 3GPP architecture options (i.e. EPC based or 5GC based) and UEs with different capabilities (EPC NAS and 5GC NAS) may coexist at the same time within one PLMN.

-It is assumed that a UE that is capable of supporting 5GC NAS procedures may also be capable of supporting EPC NAS (i.e. the NAS procedures defined in TS 24.201 [x]) to operate in legacy networks e.g. in case of roaming.
+It is assumed that a UE that is capable of supporting 5GC NAS procedures may also be capable of supporting EPC NAS (i.e. the NAS procedures defined in TS 24.301 [13]) to operate in legacy networks e.g. in case of roaming.

 The UE will use EPC NAS or 5GC NAS procedures depending on the core network by which it is served.